-Total Length (in Miles) 17.2
+Total Length (in Miles) 18.5

-Total Length Along Great American Rail-Trail in Ohio (in Miles) 17.2
+Total Length Along Great American Rail-Trail in Ohio (in Miles) 18.5

 Trail Type Rail-trail

 Surface Type Asphalt, ballast

 Trail Manager Heart of Ohio Trail Inc., Knox County Park District

 Website heartofohiotrail.com

 TrailLink Map traillink.com/trail/heart-of-ohio-trail

-The Heart of Ohio Trail, part of the Ohio to Erie Trail, travels 17.2 miles from Mount Vernon to Centerburg.
+The Heart of Ohio Trail, part of the Ohio to Erie Trail, travels 18.5 miles from Mount Vernon to Centerburg.
 Along the trail in Mount Vernon, Ariel-Foundation Park proudly displays Ohio's industrial past in the form of a 250-acre adaptive reuse project.
 Once the site of a glass-making factory, this space now features sculptures, lakes, an observation tower and walking trails.
 Ariel-Foundation Park links to both the Heart of Ohio Trail and the Kokosing Gap Trail.
-The western terminus of the Heart of Ohio Trail will eventually run to the Knox-Licking county line and is discussed below.
+The western terminus of the Heart of Ohio Trail was extended 1.3 miles in 2022 to connect with the Meredith State Road Trail at the Knox-Licking county line.
 The Knox County Park District and the Heart of Ohio Trail Inc. have championed the Heart of Ohio Trail and are in the process of creating a welcome center with a new restroom along the trail as well.

-TRAIL GAP 9 - CENTERBURG TO LICKING-DELAWARE COUNTY LINE
+TRAIL GAP 9 - CENTERBURG TO LICKING-DELAWARE COUNTY LINE COMPLETED